 WELCOME TO THE DUKE OF EDINBURGH'S AWARD

-Students can largely choose which of the activities they complete for the longer time period.
+Students can largely choose which of the activities they complete for the longer time period, though Volunteering must be completed for longer time scales in the Silver and Gold awards.
 These activities can be brand new to the students, or can be activities in which they already participate, but the students must set themselves a goal to work towards within the time frame.
-Once they have completed the time frame, a supervising adult must write a report assessing the student's reliability and commitment, as well as the progress the student has made towards their goal.
+Once they have completed the time frame, a supervising adult unrelated to the student must write a report assessing the student's reliability and commitment, as well as the progress the student has made towards their goal.
 This report completes the sectional activity.

 Basketball, Badminton, Athletics, Gym workouts, Swimming, Running, Walking, Horse Riding, Hip Hop Dance, Football, Trampolining, Judo, Tae Kwon Do, Mermaid Swimming, Team Sports at Fire Cadets, and Street Dance

-In order to prepare students for this, weekly training is undertaken in the Friday Period 6 session - this covers first aid, care of equipment, the Countryside Code, putting up tents, packing of rucksacks, use of camping stoves, map reading, orienteering, route planning, etc.
+In order to prepare students for this, weekly training is undertaken at every level - this covers first aid, care of equipment, the Countryside Code, putting up tents, packing of rucksacks, use of camping stoves, map reading, navigation, route planning, etc.